nginx/unit-docs/source/configuration.rst

         :samp:`asgi` or :samp:`wsgi`.

     * - :samp:`targets`
-      - Object, defines application sections with :ref:`custom
+      - Object; defines application sections with :ref:`custom
         <configuration-python-targets>` :samp:`module` and :samp:`callable`
         values.

     * - :samp:`threads`
-      - Integer, sets the number of worker threads per app process.
+      - Integer; sets the number of worker threads per app process.
 When started, each app process creates a corresponding number of threads to handle requests.

         The default is :samp:`1`.

     * - :samp:`thread_stack_size`
-      - Integer, defines the stack size of a worker thread (in bytes, multiple of memory page size; the minimum value is usually architecture specific).
+      - Integer; defines the stack size of a worker thread (in bytes, multiple of memory page size; the minimum value is usually architecture specific).